ds5110/git-intro/README.md

   To automate the workflow for your publicly available github-pages site, I recommend [github actions](https://docs.github.com/en/actions).
 It's free for small projects.
   * If you need to scale things up and/or deploy securely, I recommend: [Observable Cloud](https://observablehq.com/platform/cloud).
-* If you find any mistakes in this repo, please let me know.

 ## Example assignment layout